Find Affordable College Courses

 OIT not only placed well in our value ranking, but it is also #1 on our Best Mechanical Engineering Bachelor’s Degree Schools in Oregon list.

 A rank of #3 on this year’s list means Portland State University is a great value for mechanical engineering students working on their bachelor’s degree.
-Located in the large city of Portland, Portland State University is a public college with a fairly large student population.
+Located in the large city of Portland, Portland State University is a public college with a very large student population.

 Portland State University undergraduate students pay an average of $9,807 in in-state tuition and fees each year.
 After completing their Bachelor's Degree, ME graduates from Portland State University carry an average student debtload of $32,132.